Lithium Batteries: The Basics

 LiFePO4 batteries work in a completely different way from lead-acid batteries and don’t suffer from sulphation.
 However, it’s not recommended to leave a LiFePO4 battery in a discharged state as this could shorten the battery’s useful life.
 Ideally, lithium batteries should be stored with a state of charge between 50% - 80%.
 The more gently you treat a lithium battery, the longer it will perform efficiently.

 LiFePO4 batteries are completely maintenance-free.

 With the exception of AGM and gel types, lead-acid batteries have to be mounted with the top of the battery uppermost.
-This, along with the similar shapes and sizes of most batteries, can make lead-acid batteries difficult to install in certain situations..
+This can make lead-acid batteries difficult to install in certain situations.

 9) Approximately 50% lighter than a lead-acid battery with a similar Ah rating.

 Lead is heavy and, the better the battery, the more lead there will be in it.
 This is one of the major disadvantages of lead-acid batteries, no matter what the application.

-LiFePO4 batteries weigh around half what a lead-acid battery with a similar Ah rating would weigh.
+LiFePO4 batteries weigh 30% - 50% of what a lead-acid battery with a similar Ah rating would weigh.
 And, because you can use almost all the energy in a lithium battery, the weight saving can be huge.
 2 x 100Ah lithium batteries are roughly the equivalent of 4 x 100Ah lead-acid batteries but the difference in weight can be 60Kg or more.